 Taniwha’s plugin adds shader options that are lifted from the game, letting us configure the settings and with a (if somewhat inaccurate and crude) preview in Blender’s rendering mode.

 Create a new material that is applied to all the meshes of the part.
 Underneath the typical material settings, you will find a new section called “Mu Shader”, where the in-game shader settings are configured.
-Below is an example of a material setup for the Swallow:
+Below is an example of a material setup for an engine named the Swallow:

 Relevant settings are: